DevOps Books – Visible Ops Handbook

 The Visible Ops Handbook by Gene Kim is a good, short read at 112 pages that can get you up to speed on DevOps methodology with a leaning to towards ITIL practices.
 It breaks the process of introducing DevOps practices change management into your organization into 4 phases to ease their adoption.

 Unfortunately, it doesn’t tell you how to sell your organization on adopting these practices.
-In my experience, most I.T. departments are leanly staffed and don’t have the bandwidth to make big changes.
+In my personal experience, most IT departments are leanly staffed, and they don’t have the bandwidth to make big changes.

 Phase 1 – The primary goal is stabilizing the current infrastructure.
 In order to do this first the identification of the most critical IT systems is to be performed, followed by restricting the change access to these systems and ensuring that each change to these systems is viewed as potentially most impacting.
 This will also involve creating Change Advisory Boards and a Change Request Tracking System.
 The ultimate goal is to do more proactive work and reduce the Mean Time To Recover (MTTR).
 At the end of this phase there is a general increase in the confidence level in the IT systems.